-2. A portfolio brought to the interview prior to enrollment.
+A portfolio needs to be completed prior to interviewing with the faculty.
 Candidates completing prerequisite art courses must submit a partial portfolio for review, with follow-up work submitted after completing the art prerequisites.
 The portfolio should contain:

 - At least 24 works of art representing a variety of media and techniques

 - A separate index describing the media, size and date the work was completed

 - Digital images, slides, photos, or actual works are all acceptable.